gz/website/_posts/2020-03-08-76-requests-per-second.markdown

 Fortunately, this problem was solved by a project called [rumpkernels][0] -- a NetBSD libOS.
 A libOS is a fancy term for a library that contains an entire operating system (in this case NetBSD).
-I'm not going into [too many details][1] here, but the way it works is that you'll end up implementing a minimal (~50) set of [functions][2] (they call it hypercalls) which abstract away the underlying machine.
-In return, you'll get all the NetBSD code (kernel and user-space) running inside your process: So instead of implementing a TCP/IP stack, disk and network drivers, libpthread and libc, you just have to implement these ~50, arguably pretty basic, functions.
-The functions comprise of some low-level memory management, timers, scheduling, and locking.
-It's great trade-off, especially since we already had most of that.
+I'm not going into [too many details][1] here, but the way it works is that you'll end up implementing a minimal set of [functions][2] (around 50, called hypercalls in rump) which abstract away the underlying machine.
+In return, you'll get all the NetBSD code (kernel and user-space) running inside your process: So instead of implementing a TCP/IP stack, disk and network drivers, libpthread and libc, you just have to implement these ~50, arguably pretty basic, functions which primarily deal with low-level memory management, timers, scheduling, and locking.
+It's a great trade-off, especially since we already had most of that.

 ### 76 Requests?